 Further, you may have to provide a co-payment when you use your health insurance.
 But medical payments coverage can help you cover these costs as well.

 Will my insurance company seek reimbursement?

 Through subrogation, insurance companies may recover their costs.
 So if your auto insurance or health insurance provides coverage for your medical bills, these companies may recover compensation from your settlement or judgment from the other insurance company.
 Speak with your attorney to learn more about subrogation and its effects on your final settlement.

 Importance of Legal Advice after Serious Injury in a Car Accident

 Medical costs are oftentimes significant for serious injuries.
 A serious injury may require not only immediate treatment but ongoing or long-term care.
 It’s important to consider the impact of both current and future expenses in such cases.
 An attorney can help you file a claim against the at-fault driver to recover fair compensation for your medical bills and other expenses or losses, such as reduced earning capacity or lost wages.

 An attorney will account for all financial, physical and emotional losses in a settlement.
 Don’t wait to learn more about your rights if someone else’s negligence is the cause of injury.
-Call Walker, Billingsley & Bair in Des Moines at (888) 435-9886 or contact us online to set up a consultation.
+Call Walker, Billingsley & Bair at (888) 435-9886 or contact us online to set up a consultation.